-Some Baoris were built outside the city limits and functioned as Dharamashalas or guest house.
+Some Baoris were built outside the city limits and functioned as Dharamashalas or guest houses.
 The gates of the city would close at a designated time.
 Anyone reaching beyond this stipulated time could spend the night in Baori.
-This evident in Sarai Baori, a stepwell in Jaipur.
+This is evident in Sarai Baori, a stepwell in Jaipur.
 The word Sarai means guest houses.
 This was well known to the travelers in this region.
 A temple was also part of this Baori.
-As per information available, it was built during the rule of Mughal emperor, Akbar.
+As per the information available, it was built during the rule of the Mughal emperor, Akbar.

 Many Baoris have undergone renovation under the SURAJ project of Nagar Nigam Jaipur, State Urban Agenda For Rajasthan as recently as 2017.
-While it is definitely a way forward, but we also need to find some use for the same.
+While it is definitely a way forward, we also need to find some use for the same.

 Why it is called Stepwell?

 Stepwell is called so because it is essentially a well with steps.
 The water can be accessed at any level with the help of steps.
 Stepwells are known by many names like Baori, Baoli, Bawdi, Vav, to name a few.
-The simple premise of building stepwell was to allow people to access water at all levels.
+The simple premise of building Stepwell was to allow people to access water at all levels.
 The water level inside the structure can fluctuate according to the underground water table.
 The steps allow one to access this water no matter what the level is.

 Stepwell vs Well

-Some of the stepwells have beautiful gates built in vernacular architectural style.
+Some of the Stepwells have beautiful gates built-in vernacular architectural style.
 And some have design elements similar to the old entry gates in Jaipur.